KayleeHartzog/City-Builder/ProjectCapture.md

 ### Input Requirements

 #### Definition of Inputs
+It is a CSV file, The column names are: Country Name, State Name, Name, Population.

 <!-- List here a type definition for each input.
 For example, if it is a CSV define the column names.
 If it is a JSON, give an example of the JSON structure.
 If it is user input, what will the user be asked for? -->